Learn about online and on-site opportunities to access The Strong’s world-class collections of toys, dolls, games, and

 On-Site Access to Collections

 On-site access to the full museum collection is available to scholars, students, collectors, and other researchers by appointment.
-Appointments may be made via an online form, by phone at 585-410-6349, or by sending an email to opens in a new firstname.lastname@example.org new email.
+Appointments may be made via an online form, by phone at 585-410-6349, or by sending an email to firstname.lastname@example.org.
 For the optimal experience with on-site research, two weeks’ notice is required.
 Please provide a topic of research, indicate the materials desired, and explain any special needs.
 The Strong distinguishes between library materials, archival collections, and museum objects.
 Library materials include published materials such as books, journals, magazines, zines, trade catalogs, and marketing kits.
 Archival collections contain unpublished materials such as manuscripts, correspondence, design notes and drawings, focus group and other research data.
 Dolls, toys, games, puzzles, video games, pinball and arcade games, and other physical objects are considered museum objects.

 Frequently Accessed Policies, Guides, and Forms: